Generic Name: cabozantinib (KA boe ZAN ti nib)

 Cabozantinib may harm an unborn baby.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 4 months after your last dose.

 You should not breast-feed while using this medicine, and for at least 4 months after your last dose.
+Tell your doctor if you think you might be pregnant.

 How should I take Cometriq?